ShailajDahal-khwopa/Pacman_HackForBusiness/README.md

 - **Business Dashboard (React):** Modern dashboard for businesses to manage products, credits, competition, and notifications.
 - **Consumer App (Next.js):** Interactive map for consumers to find products and businesses, and send notifications.
 - **ML Services (Flask):**
-  - Product image matching and competition analysis using deep learning and web scraping.
+  - Product image matching and competition analysis using web scraping and torchvision.
   - Invoice and object detection using YOLOv8 and Google Gemini AI.

 Each module is documented in detail in its own README.
 See links below for full API and usage documentation.